Slamy/fpga_soft_mpeg/README.md

     Debug out a1a1a1a1  Waterlevel:        49404        49404 Samples decoded:      186624  Samples played:      137493  Load:          73 %   vexii
     Debug out a1a1a1a1  Waterlevel:        22340        22340 Samples decoded:      186624  Samples played:      164557  Load:          88 %   vexiiwb
     Debug out a1a1a1a1  Waterlevel:      -137554      -137554 Samples decoded:      186624  Samples played:      324453  Load:         173 %   picorv32

+Switching over from a muxed system stream to an elementary stream leads to reduction of memory consumption.
+The text segment is reduced from 1929 to 1357 instruction words since the demuxing logic is removed The total memory requirements are decreased from 28000 to 21300 byte since the elementary stream buffer is no longer required.
+The performance however is nearly untouched by this.

+    Debug out a1a1a1a1  Waterlevel:        50769        50769 Samples decoded:      186624  Samples played:      136129  Load:          72 %   vexii
+    Debug out a1a1a1a1  Waterlevel:        23769        23770 Samples decoded:      186624  Samples played:      163128  Load:          87 %   vexiiwb
+    Debug out a1a1a1a1  Waterlevel:      -134253      -134253 Samples decoded:      186624  Samples played:      321151  Load:         172 %   picorv32

 ### Benchmarks using only the soft core